Lower bound for the T count via unitary stabilizer nullity: Applications

-By Theorem \ref{lem:compa} we prove that the lower bound for the $T$-count obtained by the unitary stabilizer nullity will never perform worse than the bound obtained by the state stabilizer nullity.
+By Theorem \ref{lem:compa} we prove that the lower bound for the $T$-count obtained by the unitary-stabilizer nullity will never perform worse than the bound obtained by the state-stabilizer nullity.
 In particular, we prove that for the diagonal unitary, the two bounds coincide.

-We would use (\ref{eq:diageqc}) and set $C=H^{\otimes n}$.
-We would like to prove the following lemma. \begin{lemma} For any diagonal $n$-qubit unitary $U$,
+We would use Eq.~\eqref{eq:diageqc} and set $C=H^{\otimes n}$.
+Before showing the main result of this section, we would like to present the following lemmas with detailed proof in Appendix D. \begin{lemma} For any diagonal $n$-qubit unitary $U$,